LyCoda/lycoda.github.io/README.md

 •	Enhanced skills in Python, data processing, and practical problem solving <br />

 **System for Redundant Biomedical Sensor Project** <br />
-•	Designed a digital system using LabVIEW to detect discrepancies between ECG and Pulse Oximeter readings, triggering alertrs for inconsistencies <br />
+•	Designed a digital system using LabVIEW to detect discrepancies between ECG and Pulse Oximeter readings, triggering alerts for inconsistencies <br />
 • Construction of Adders/Subtractors and Multiplexers and Comparators from basic gate levels <br />
 ![Image](https://github.com/user-attachments/assets/f1f41cde-695b-4139-9e64-8a43ca4054e3)